FPAL-Stanford-University/FloATPy/README.md

 [![Build Status](https://travis-ci.org/mlwong/FloATPy.svg?branch=master)](https://travis-ci.org/mlwong/FloATPy)

-FloATPy is a post-processing toolbox for the numerical codes in the [Flow Physics and Aeroacoustics Laboratory](https://fpal.stanford.edu/) (FPAL) at Stanford University.
+FloATPy is a post-processing toolbox for the numerical codes in the [Flow Physics and Aeroacoustics Laboratory](https://fpal.stanford.edu/) (FPAL) at the [Department of Aeronautics and Astronautics](https://aa.stanford.edu/) of [Stanford University](https://www.stanford.edu/).

 ### How do I get set up? ###